 * The No-otherness Series of books are resources for your awakening and living awake.

-* Check out the free book, “What is Enlightenment?
-A Simple Guide“, Book 0 of The No-otherness Series, which demystifies Enlightenment, and brings you clarity on preparatory practices vs direct paths to Enlightenment.
+* Check out the book, “What is Enlightenment?
+A Simple Guide“, which demystifies Enlightenment, and brings you clarity on preparatory practices vs direct paths to Enlightenment.

-* Available now, “Awaken: An Experiential Exploration of Enlightenment” – Book 1 of The No-otherness Series, is a resource that guides you to the direct experience of Reality, the One without a second.
+* Available now, “Awaken: An Experiential Exploration of Enlightenment” – is a resource that guides you to the direct experience of Reality, the One without a second.
 If you find the process of Self-Inquiry (aka Self-Enquiry) to be challenging, you may find the guided form of inquiry offered in this book, to be beneficial.